- Search The Registry

 Clinton Fisk was born on this date in 1828.
 He was a white-American soldier, prohibitionist, businessman, and educator.

 Born near the Erie Canal in Western New York, Clinton Bowen Fisk was the son of Benjamin Bigford Fisk and Lydia Aldrich Fisk.
 His parents moved to what was then Michigan Territory while he was a baby.
 His father’s death caused him and his family to grow up in poverty.

 After the war, Fisk was appointed to the Freedman’s Bureau.
 He came on board as assistant commissioner of the Bureau of Refugees, Freedmen, and Abandoned Lands for Kentucky and Tennessee.
-It was here in 1866, he opened a school for freedmen in an abandoned army barracks in Nashville, Tennessee.
-A year later the institution was chartered in his name as Fisk University.
+It was here in 1866 that he opened a school for freedmen in an abandoned army barracks in Nashville, Tennessee.
+A year later, the institution was chartered in his name as Fisk University.
 Soon after, Fisk returned to banking in New York until 1874, when he was appointed to the Board of Indian Commissioners.
 He was president of the board from 1881 until 1890.